maxplanck-ie/snakepipes/README.md

     # enrichment (most histone marks, e.g. H3K4me1, H3K36me3, H3K9me3, H3K27me3)
     # or not.
 In the latter case, the enrichment is instead punctuate/narrow
     # (e.g. TFs, active histone marks as H3K27ac or H3K4me3).
+    #
+    # IMPORTANT: Use only whitespace, but NO TAB indentation in this YAML file!
     ################################################################################
     chip_dict:
       my_H3K27ac_sample: